 This building was constructed in the middle of the 19th century by engineer Mikhail Pasypkin.
-It is widely believed that Peter the Great used this site for his foundry – that is, the blacksmith's shop – after metalworking tools were found in the woods around the neighboring Galerny Dvor.
+It is widely believed that Peter the Great used this site for his foundry, as metalworking tools were discovered in the woods around the neighboring Galerny Dvor.

-It is this building that has also suffered the most damage over the years, which is why, from the moment New Holland Development signed the investment contract, they made it a priority to restore and protect the building, even as the remaining restoration work was still in the process of getting approval.
+This building has suffered the most damage over the years, which is why, from the moment New Holland Development signed the investment contract, they made it a priority to restore and protect it, even while the remaining restoration work was still in the process of receiving approval.

-For a little more than three years, the Kuznya (The Foundry) underwent extensive renovation work: repairing the brick vaulted ceilings and façades; removing and replacing the roof entirely; installing wooden window and door frames; and adding a stone staircase, with cast-iron railings.
-The building has been adapted for its new function, with a system of modern wiring, ventilation, and other necessary amenities.
+For a little more than three years, The Foundry (kuznya in Russian) underwent extensive renovation work: repairing the brick vaulted ceilings and facades; removing and replacing the roof entirely; installing wooden window and door frames; and adding a stone staircase, with cast-iron railings.
+The building has been adapted for its new function, with modern wiring, ventilation, and other necessary amenities.

-Both façades are adorned with exterior, cast-iron canopies, propped up on stately iron legs.
+Both facades are adorned with exterior, cast-iron canopies on stately iron legs.

-For the latest chapter in the history of New Holland, the former foundry has now been reinvented as the restaurant and club Kuznya House, the beating heart of the island’s social and cultural activity.
-In an era of network connectivity and the ability to work from anywhere, places like Kuznya House can easily serve as a second home for its regulars.
-In today’s world, restaurants and clubs have long since shifted their focus from what used to be the core of their primary functions – to feed and to entertain.
-Kuznya House will be the sort of place where one could spend practically their whole day: conducting meetings, hanging out, working, listening to music, or taking in lectures or film screenings – and of course, eating well, with something nice to wash it all down.
-In short, Kuznya House will be that second home for all the participants and guests of the projects of New Holland: Cultural Urbanization, the island’s cultural program.
+For the latest chapter in the history of New Holland, the former foundry has been reinvented as the restaurant and club Kuznyahouse, the beating heart of the island’s social and cultural activity.
+In an era of network connectivity and the ability to work from anywhere, places like Kuznyahouse can easily serve as a second home for their regulars.
+In today’s world, restaurants and clubs have long since shifted their focus from what used to be their core functions: to feed and entertain.
+Kuznyahouse is the sort of place where you can spend practically the whole day: having meetings, hanging out, working, listening to music, taking in lectures or film screenings, and, of course, eating well, with something nice to wash it all down with.

-This accent on the idea of a home base reflects throughout the spaces and interiors of Kuznya House.
-Preserving the historical layout, the space is arranged in three parts: the ballroom with a bar, stage and table seating that can be removed during concerts or other events; the Chef’s Table, home to cooking lessons and workshops; and the tea parlor, with its large, luxurious sofas surrounded by bookshelves.
-This summer Kuznya House will launch its very own terrace, with a sweeping view of the island’s lawn.
+The accent on the idea of a home base is reflected throughout the interiors of Kuznyahouse.
+Preserving the historical layout, the space is arranged in three parts: a ballroom, with a bar, stage, and table seating that can be removed during concerts or other events; the Chef’s Table and tea parlor, with its large, luxurious sofas surrounded by bookshelves.
+In summer there is a terrace, with a sweeping view of the island’s lawn.

-The design elements and materials giving Kuznya House its unique look were selected with help from a photoarchive capturing the apartment interiors of pre-revolutionary St Petersburg: elegant wooden panels; massive, lacquered cabinets and cupboards; decorative stoves, used to conceal the air ducts; comfortable couches with Pavlovo Posad motifs; rich velvet curtains, armchairs and ottomans; and vintage lighting fixtures made from brass and porcelain from the Imperial Porcelain factory.
-These elements are complemented by furniture from the 1970s, including sleek tables and chairs with leather cushions.
-Hanging in the ballroom and the Chef’s Table are works by a young, but already well-known artist from St. Petersburg, Denis Ichitovkin, a master of new realism.
+The design elements and materials which give Kuznyahouse its unique look were selected with the help of archive photographs of apartment interiors of pre-revolutionary Saint Petersburg: elegant wooden panels; massive, lacquered cabinets and cupboards; decorative stoves, used to conceal the air ducts; comfortable sofas with Pavlovo Posad shawl motifs; rich velvet curtains, armchairs, and ottomans; and vintage lighting fixtures made from brass and porcelain from the Imperial Porcelain factory.
+These elements are complemented by 1970s furniture, including tables and chairs with leather cushions.
+In the ballroom and the Chef’s Table you can find works by a young, but well-known artist from Saint Petersburg, Denis Ichitovkin, a realist painter.

-Particular attention was paid to the sound and lighting solutions.
-Along the historical vaulted ceilings appeared a mosaic of white tiles and 147 analog bulbs, which can be programmed together with the rest of the lighting for evening events.
-The sound columns and subwoofer have been designed in their own unique style.
+Particular attention was paid to sound and lighting solutions.
+Along the historical vaulted ceilings there is a mosaic of white tiles and 147 analogue bulbs, which can be programmed together with the rest of the lighting for evening events.
+The speakers and subwoofer are purpose-designed.

-For musical and intellectual nourishment, Kuznya House turned to Kirill Sergeev, also known as Kito Jempere, and a member of the band by that name.
+For musical and intellectual nourishment, Kuznyahouse turned to Kirill Sergeev, also known as Kito Jempere, and a member of the band of the same name.
 Sergeev has overseen every aspect of the musical programming for the project, from the background soundtrack to the invitation of international performing artists.

-The entrance to Kuznya House is located opposite The Bottle.
+The entrance to Kuznyahouse is located opposite The Bottle House.

 Entrance to the café is located on the side facing the lawn.